-That’s where project managers’ professional indemnity insurance (PI) comes in.
-If a client says it’s your fault a project went pear-shaped, it pays for a legal expert to defend you in court.
-It also picks up the tab to fix what’s wrong or, if that’s not possible, settles any damages or compensation you’re liable for.
+That's the easy bit.
+If a client says it's your fault a project went pear-shaped, project managers' professional indemnity insurance (PI) pays for a legal expert to defend you in court.
+It also picks up the tab to fix what's wrong or, if that's not possible, settles any damages or compensation you're liable for.

-How much PI you need depends on your particular line of project management.
-It’s fair to say that if you’re overseeing the build on a new housing development, the stakes are higher than if you were commissioning a small IT system.
+The harder bit is deciding how much PI you need.
+That's because it depends on your particular line of project management.
+It's fair to say that if you're overseeing the build on a new housing development, the stakes are higher than if you were commissioning a small IT system.

 That's why it's important you choose the right level of cover – it determines how much the insurer pays out if there's a claim against you.

-For example, let’s say your level of cover is £100,000.
-If your client says the failure of a £250,000 project is your fault and successfully claims against you for that amount, your insurance will only cover £100,000 of it.
-You’re left having to find the remaining £150,000 yourself.
+For example, let's say your level of cover is £100,000.
+If your client says the failure of a £250,000 project is your fault and successfully claims against you for that amount, your insurance would only cover £100,000 of it.
+You'd have to find the remaining £150,000 yourself.
 Eek.